Staying Fit While Traveling is Tough But Can Be Done Thanks to my Travel Workout Tips…

 I like to travel light.
 Every inch of space and every ounce of weight in my bag is very carefully spent.
 Therefore, once I’d taken the decision to bring my trainers and lug them around the entire world with me, I was sure as hell going to use them otherwise I’d have kicked myself.
 Whilst I may not have gotten to go out jogging all too often, I generally found a quiet, long road or a nice little park to get out for a quick 5 – 10 KM at least once a week.

 You don’t really need to pack much more running kit as the chances are that you’ll already be bringing shorts, vests and some kind of breathable, fast drying t-shirt anyway (if not you most definitely should and can buy the same one I use here).
 This is definitely the best way to do a travel workout with no equipment.

-7. Pack Resistance bands
+7. Pack Resistance Bands

 Yes, my roommates did offer some strange looks when they came into the dorm to find me pulling pieces of rubber but in most cases, they ended up being inspired by my dedication and asking to join in!